sreent/data-management-intro/Solution Sheets - September 2021.md

 ---

-**ii.
-Imagining the whole data structure was an array of chord objects, give a MongoDB find command that would return only chords with upward stems that have `f` in one of their notes.** [5]
+**(ii) Imagining the whole data structure was an array of chord objects, give a MongoDB find command that would return only chords with upward stems that have `f` in one of their notes.** [5]

 - **Answer:**